 NO. ITEM

 1. C1 Complainant Disclosure

 2. C2 Complainant Disclosure

 2. R1 Respondent Disclosure

+3. R2 City of Calgary Bylaw No. 118Z2007

 3. C3 Complainant Rebuttal

 An appeal may be made to the Court of Queen's Bench on a question of law or jurisdiction with respect to a decision of an assessment review board.